minus5/examples-services/README.md

 - to handle messages idempotently
 - to make **full state recovery** when too much data has been missed

-Other solution (in a slightly different context) is to use [distributed saga pattern](https://youtu.be/0UTOLRTwOX0?t=46s).
+Another solution (in a slightly different context) is to use [distributed saga pattern](https://youtu.be/0UTOLRTwOX0?t=46s).

 ### Routing anti-patterns